relidaning/lidaning/README.md

-# lidaning.js
+# lidaning
-a common js api
+a common frontend api project

 ## greeting
 a demo function